 In a large saucepan, bring 5 to 6 cups salted water to a boil.
 Add the pasta and cook for 10 to 12 minutes (or according to the package directions) until tender.
 Drain in a sieve.

-Add the pasta, herbs, and olives to the pan:
+Stir in stock or wine, add the pasta, herbs, and olives to the pan:

 Remove the cooked chicken from the pan and stir in the stock or wine.
 Stir in the pasta, parsley, cilantro, and olives.
 Spoon it onto 2 plates and set the chicken on top.